GaloisInc/daedalus/README.rst

 as well.
 The parser generation functionality is very much in development at the moment.

-The repositry contains two examples of Haskell applications using Daedalus parsers.
+The repository contains two examples of Haskell applications using Daedalus parsers.
 They are both validators, for the ICC and PDF format respectively.
 You may install them using the commands:

 .. code-block:: bash